Ferrari's Leclerc takes pole for Monaco GP, Verstappen 2nd - WTMJ

 Leclerc made an odd mistake when his rear front left tire locked and he hit a barrier.
 It made no immediate difference to his position on the grid, but the red flag ended the session and cost everyone behind him a shot at moving up on the starting grid.

-Hamilton holds a 14-point lead over Verstappen after four races, but Verstappen has a great chance to narrow the gap at a Monaco track which notoriously difficult for overtaking.
+Hamilton holds a 14-point lead over Verstappen after four races, with the rivals placing 1-2 in every race.
+But Verstappen has a great chance to narrow the gap at a Monaco track which notoriously difficult for overtaking.

+After their first runs in Q3, the final section of qualifying, Leclerc had the fastest lap ahead of Verstappen, with Hamilton surprisingly sluggish.

+“We definitely had some problems today,” Hamilton said.
+“I guess the minimum will be seventh, and then hope we can get higher.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports